w314/notes/javaNotes/javaBasics.md

 We use classes to create a blueprint for objects.

-### 37 Describe what an object is.

-An object is an instance of a class in memory.

-- In Java, you never interact with objects directly.
-Instead, you interact with them through their reference, which is the memory address used by the JVM to find a particular object.

-- constructor declares how an object is to be instantiated and initialized from the class "blueprint".

 ### 39 If I define a variable within a method, how can I access its value outside of the method?

 When a variable is declared in a Java program, it is attached to a specific scope within the program, which determines where the variable resides.
 The different scopes of a variable in Java are: